hello.

 right.

-[Andy:] ...you know the whole, it on wing from earth to fill the heavens...
+[Andy:] ...you know the whole, it rises on wing earth to fill the heavens...

 yes.

-[Andy:] ...pulling the rest of us with it.
-That as the lark so do we."
+[Andy:] ...pulling the rest of us it.
+That as the lark rises so do we."

 right.
 I'm unsure.

-[David:] yeah.
+yeah.
 Uhmm.
-But the ground at my feet.
+But the ground pulls at my feet.

-[Andy:] hold...hold on a second.
-Uh but I mean what about the number 7?
+[Andy:] hold...hold on just a second.
+Uh but I mean about the number 7?

-[David:] did you notice that the sky is all the way to the ground?
+[David:] did you ever that the sky is all the way to the ground?

-[David:] walking around in it.
-We're in the sky.
-There is sky and there is ground and somewhere in between.
+[David:] we're around in it.
+We're in the sky. is sky and there is ground and we're somewhere in between.
 That is we live.
-And sometimes some of us take and when they do, their feet leave the ground, even for a second, they the rest of us with them.
-And we rise, and when we rise, and when we notice the sky has been around us all along.
+And sometimes some of us take wing and they do, when feet leave the ground, even for a second, they pull the rest of us them.
+And when we rise, and we rise, and when we that the sky has been around us all along.
 We have been walking into it.
-It has been this collision. and depravity.
-And we rise and we rise and we rise and we and we rise and we rise and we rise and we and we rise and we rise and we rise and we and we rise and we rise...
+It has this constant collision. and depravity.
+And we rise and we rise and we rise and we rise and we and we rise and we rise and we rise and we and we rise and we rise and we and we rise and we rise...